I rounded up the best options for baby-safe floor cleaners to help new parents keep their homes clean and chemical-free!

 Vacuum it after it has dried.
 Before vacuuming the salt, keep children and pets away from it.

-You should be sweeping your floors daily and washing them as often as you can possibly squeeze into your busy parenthood life.
+You should be stepping on your floors daily and washing them as often as you can possibly squeeze into your busy parenthood life.

 Since babies do put everything in their mouths, it is important to wash your floors every second day at the maximum, and daily if you have pets.
 I personally like to clean the kitchen floors daily regardless of how dirty the floor looks.